HAUZ Iron Condor Strategy

 HAUZ thesis for this iron condor

-The market-implied 1-standard-deviation range for HAUZ extends from approximately $12.77 on the downside to $32.05 on the upside.
+The market-implied 1-standard-deviation range for HAUZ extends from approximately $-9.77 on the downside to $55.57 on the upside.
 A HAUZ iron condor is a delta-neutral premium-collection structure that pays off when HAUZ stays inside the inner short strikes through expiration; the wing width should reflect the trader's tolerance for the maximum loss scenario where the underlying breaches an outer strike.
-Current HAUZ IV rank near 46.63% is mid-range against its 1-year distribution, so the IV signal is neutral; the iron condor thesis on HAUZ should anchor more to the directional view and the expected-move geometry.
+Current HAUZ IV rank near 100.00% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on HAUZ at 497.60%.
 As a Financial Services name, HAUZ options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to HAUZ-specific events.

 HAUZ iron condor positions are structurally neutral / range-bound; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 HAUZ positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move HAUZ alongside the broader basket even when HAUZ-specific fundamentals are unchanged.
 Short-premium structures like a iron condor on HAUZ carry tail risk when realized volatility exceeds the implied move; review historical HAUZ earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current HAUZ chain quotes before placing a trade.